Spreadsheet-ready evidence base covering 120 case studies

 - Spreadsheet logic for rollups, location comparisons, ranked lists, and filtered analysis

-- A reporting-focused Custom GPT for plain-English querying, summary generation, table outputs, and formula visibility
+- A reporting-focused Custom GPT for plain-English querying, summary support, table outputs, and formula visibility

 - QA checks, reconciliation checks, traceability rules, versioning logic, and access-control guidance